mariebernf/Smoothie_Heaven_P3/README.md

 **Issue:** Registration form would not render, 'CSRF Token' error.

 **Resolved:** I corrected the error, which was a spelling mistake.
 I had 'Crsf' instead of 'Csrf'.

 ---
 **Issue:** Base template not found, after setting up registration view.

 **Resolved:** Properly referenced in the templates settings.
 Updated 'DIRS' setting in 'setting.py' to include the correct template.

 ---

+**Issue:** I installed crispy-forms, but it would not work.

+**Resolved:** I installed crispy-bootstrap5 for compatibility, and it now works as intended.

 ## Credits